cressie176/blog/_posts/2024-04-22-sleepwalking-into-a-big-data-nightmare.md

 #### Final Thoughts

 The allure of big data has led many organisations to sleepwalk into an architectural nightmare.
 Directly coupling analytics to operational data stores may seem expedient but ultimately causes more harm than good.
-By prioritising explicit models, testing, deliberate schema design and simple integration, organisations can avoid these pitfalls and unlock the full potential of their data.
+By prioritising deliberate schema design, testing, and simple integration, organisations can avoid these pitfalls and unlock the full potential of their data.
 The choice is simple: sleepwalk into chaos or step deliberately into clarity.